- Influence of Celebrity Wedding Dresses - November 26, 2023

-The bridal party, including the bridesmaids, should be the focus of the day.
+The bridal party should be the day’s focus, including the bridesmaids.
 That means you should avoid wearing a dress that’s in a similar style or color to theirs if you can help it.

-Most brides like to wait to reveal the look of the wedding party, but some might tell you which colors they chose.
-If you’re close to the bride, it can’t hurt to ask her which color she selected for her bridesmaids.
+Most brides like to wait to reveal the wedding party’s look, but some might tell you which colors they chose.
+If you’re close to the bride, asking her which color she selected for her bridesmaids can’t hurt.

-Let the bride know that you’re looking for a nice dress and you don’t want it to be in a competing color.
-If she won’t reveal her secrets, take a hint from the invitation.
+Let the bride know you’re looking for a nice dress and don’t want it to be in a competing color.
+If she doesn’t reveal her secrets, take a hint from the invitation.

-Many wedding invitations are reflective of the colors you’ll see worn and displayed on the big day.
+Many wedding invitations reflect the colors worn and displayed on the big day.
 An evening gown is always a nice choice, but try to ensure that you wear something in a different cut or length than the bridesmaids.

 Funky Prints Don’t Mix

 Maybe you love printed attire, and that’s a great way to show off your individuality.
-However, as a wedding guest, prints that are too loud or tacky should be avoided.
+However, as a wedding guest, too loud or tacky prints should be avoided.

-Animal prints are definitely out as they are much too loud and they definitely don’t photograph well.
-Florals are usually fine as long as the color scheme is flattering and subtle.
+Animal prints are out as they are too loud and don’t photograph well.
+Florals are usually fine if the color scheme is flattering and subtle.

 Stripes and plaids are other patterns that might not work well for a wedding.
 Paisley is another print that is certainly too much for most weddings.

-If the wedding has a specific theme such as nautical or boho, you may be able to get away with some prints.
-When in doubt, don’t hesitate to ask the couple if they mind.
+If the wedding has a specific theme, such as nautical or boho, you may be able to get away with some prints.
+Don’t hesitate to ask the couple if they mind when in doubt.

-In general, solid colors are always a sure bet when it comes to wedding guest attire.
-You can always bring a patterned accessory like a floral purse to offset the solid look if you choose.
+Solid colors are always a sure bet when it comes to wedding guest attire.
+You can always bring a patterned accessory like a floral purse to offset the solid look.

 Rips, Holes, or Tears: No Way

 Perhaps you have the perfect dress that’s been sitting in your closet for years, and this wedding is your chance to wear it.
-Before you get too excited, make sure your clothes are in good condition.
+Before getting too excited, ensure your clothes are in good condition.

 Carefully examine the outfit you want to wear and check it closely for any rips, tears, or holes.
 Damaged clothing is not just embarrassing for you, but it also exudes a sloppy look in general.

-If you have a really nice evening gown that you’d love to wear but it has damage, talk to a local seamstress.
-Most rips can easily be repaired in time for the wedding so you don’t have to pay for something completely new.
+Talk to a local seamstress if you have a nice evening gown you’d love to wear, but it has damage.
+Most rips can easily be repaired before the wedding, so you don’t have to pay for something new.

 This rule goes for the guys as well.
-Check all sport coats, shirts, and pants for any stains or other damage.
+Check all sports coats, shirts, and pants for any stains or other damage.

 Athletic Clothing Should Stay at the Gym

-Even if you live in leggings, they should never be worn at a wedding.
-A lot of people love to wear their favorite athleisure pieces, but this is a no-go for formal events.
+Even if you live in leggings, they should never be worn at weddings.
+Many people love to wear their favorite athleisure pieces, but this is a no-go for formal events.